BrittniKarat/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useReactMatch allows you to add routes to your application.
+Nested together, they allow you to change one parameter without having to change the whole URL.
 1. How would you explain form validation to someone who has never programmed before?
+        Validation is a set of standards in the program that acts as the 'red tape' of an application that you have to get through to do something on the site.
 1. In 1-2 sentences, define end to end testing.

 ## Instructions